VessyPenkova/CarRentingSystem/README.md

-The Car Renting System is an intuitive ASP.NET MVC web application designed to assist users in finding specific trips or transportation options sorted by category.
+The Renting System is an intuitive ASP.NET MVC web application designed to assist users in finding specific trips or transportation options sorted by category.
 It offers three user categories:

 The platform offers to Users, Car owners, Admins and 3rd parts parters, each with specific roles and functionalities.